PavanRangani/docs/docs/prd/legal-entities/associated-entities.md

         - Type
         - Details
         - Purpose of Trust
+- On hover of row except `

 ## UI Rules
-- When any of the column has long values, shows it in next line.
+- When any of the columns have long values, show it in the next line.
 Never shows ellipses.
-- `Purpose` column in Trust and Partnership are shown with maximum width of 1000px.
-Means for large screen, it never shown in more than 1000px.
+- `Purpose` column in Trust and Partnership is shown with a maximum width of 1000px.
+This means for a large screen, it is never shown in more than 1000px.
 - Tooltip message on hover of individual of the Joint: `Change is not allowed for Individuals associated with this Joint`
 - Tooltip message for current entities: `Change is not allowed for Current Entities`
 - Message when there isn't any associated entity available: `No Associated Entities Available`